ajixuan/dotfiles/ajichangelog.md

   * terraform import is what terraform refresh does
-  * ./terraform state rm # this is a good way to manage your state if it becomes corrupted, just remember to reimport after
+  * ./terraform state rm # this is a good way to manage your state if it becomes corrupted, just remember to reimport after 20102020
+  * -I where to find header files during compilation (build) -L where to find .a and .so files during linking (build) LD_LIBRARY_PATH extra places to find .so libs during loading (run) -rpath (RUNPATH), a list of paths separated by ':' where to look for .so libs when executing the binary